quiet-node/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockNodeConnectionManager.md

 ## Component Interaction

 - Maintains a bidirectional association with each connection.
-- Delegates block-related streaming control to the `BlockStreamStateManager`.
+- Delegates block-related streaming control to the `BlockBufferService`.
 - Updates connection state and retry schedule based on feedback from connections.

 ## Sequence Diagrams